Skip to main content

 Doe v.
 Renfrow, 475 F. Supp.
 1012 (N.D.
 Ind.
 1979)

-Highly intrusive invasions of a student's privacy, such as searches of the student's person or strip searches, shall be conducted only if individualized reasonable cause exists to believe that there is a legitimate safety concern due to a student’s possession of weapons or drugs.
+Highly intrusive invasions of a student's privacy, such as searches of the student's person or strip searches, shall be conducted only if individualized reasonable cause exists to believe that there is a legitimate safety concern due to a student’s possession of weapons.
 These searches must be designed to be minimally intrusive, taking into account the item for which the search is conducted.
+Strip searches are seldom warranted and shall not be conducted without prior consultation with District administration and if possible legal counsel.

 Konop v.
 Northwestern School Dist., 26 F. Supp.2d 1189 (D. S.D.
 1998)